truelossless/NeutronEditor/README.md

 It is made using C++ and SFML, so no HTML bullshit here (jk we luv u vs code).
 Neutron is intended to be FAST (well in the future because right now not really ... :D).
 BUT ...
-It's really FAST to start, so it's a really convenient editor for quicky editing files !
+It's really FAST to start, so it's a really convenient editor for quickly editing files !

-Right now, Neutron is under heavy development so don't expect to much from it.
+Right now, Neutron is under heavy development so don't expect too much from it.
-We're not even close to a pre-alpha version, so calm down if evrything is broken, and if the code is ugly D:
+We're not even close to a pre-alpha version, so calm down if everything is broken, and if the code is ugly D:

 On a side note, I'd love to integrate your pull requests !
 I'll keep a warm place somewhere in the editor to display your name :)